wellthie/slate/source/includes/_plans.md

 ]
 ```

 Use this endpoint to list the prices for the plans.
-A list of prices should be returned.
-In the example there's only one price, since the json is pretty long, but usually there are several prices.
+In the example there's only one price, but usually there are several prices.

 <aside class="notice">
   This endpoint is <strong><i>secured</i></strong> and requires <strong><i> Authorization headers</i></strong>.